nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 var tokenResponse = await client.RequestClientCredentialsTokenAsync(new ClientCredentialsTokenRequest
 {
     Address = "https://your-tenant.auth0.com/oauth/token",
-    ClientId = "invoice_processor_123",
+    ClientId = "thumbnail_maker_123",
     // THE FLAW: We need a permanent password to get the temporary token!
     ClientSecret = Environment.GetEnvironmentVariable("PARTNER_API_SECRET"),
-    Scope = "write:invoices"
+    Scope = "write:billing"
 });

 // 2.
 Call the Partner API using the temporary JWT var apiClient = new HttpClient();
 apiClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", tokenResponse.AccessToken);

-var response = await apiClient.PostAsync("https://api.partner.com/upload", invoiceData);
+var response = await apiClient.PostAsync("https://api.partner.com/billing/upload", billingData);

 ```

 **Where OAuth 2.0 Fails Internally (The Secret Zero Problem):**
-The Client Credentials flow is mathematically secure, but **it has a fatal flaw at cloud scale:** Where does `InvoiceProcessor.exe` keep the `ClientSecret`?
+The Client Credentials flow is mathematically secure, but **it has a fatal flaw at cloud scale:** Where does the `Thumbnail Maker` keep the `ClientSecret`?

-1. **The Bootstrapping Paradox:** To get the temporary JWT, `Service A` *still* needs a static `ClientSecret`.
+1. **The Bootstrapping Paradox:** To get the temporary JWT, the application *still* needs a static `ClientSecret`.
 You haven't eliminated the static password; you just moved it.
-If you put it in a highly secure **Azure Key Vault** or **AWS Secrets Manager**... how does the `InvoiceProcessor` prove who it is to the Key Vault to unlock it?
+If you put it in a highly secure **Azure Key Vault** or **AWS Secrets Manager**... how does the `Thumbnail Maker` prove who it is to the Key Vault to unlock it?
 It needs a password to get the password.
 This infinite loop is the **Secret Zero Problem**.
 2. **The Bearer Vulnerability Remains:** If a hacker breaches your Windows Server, they can copy that `client_secret` to their own laptop in Russia, call Auth0, and get a valid token.
 The network cannot tell the difference between your Windows Server and the hacker's laptop, because they both possess the password.

 ---